One in four people eligible to vote has a disability.

 Still have questions?
 Call us at 888-WEVOTE-2 or email us at firstname.lastname@example.org

-Access the Vote NC’s 2020 General Election Guide is coming soon!
+Access the Vote NC’s 2020 General Election Guide is available now!

 Access the Vote NC is an initiative of Disability Rights North Carolina